Louisiana: Geology

 The oldest rocks in Louisiana are exposed in the north, in areas such as the Kisatchie National Forest.
 The oldest rocks date back to the early Cenozoic Era, some 60 million years ago.
 The youngest parts of the state were formed during the last 12,000 years as successive deltas of the Mississippi River: the Maringouin, Teche, St. Bernard, Lafourche, the modern Mississippi, and now the Atchafalaya.
 The sediments were carried from north to south by the Mississippi River.

 Between the tertiary rocks of the north, and the relatively new sediments along the coast, is a vast belt known as the Pleistocene Terraces.
 Their age and distribution can be largely related to the rise and fall of sea levels during past ice ages.
 The northern terraces have had sufficient time for rivers to cut deep channels, while the newer terraces tend to be much flatter.

 Salt domes are also found in Louisiana.
 Their origin can be traced back to the early Gulf of Mexico when the shallow ocean had high rates of evaporation.
 There are several hundred salt domes in the state; one of the most familiar is Avery Island, Louisiana.
 Salt domes are important not only as a source of salt; they also serve as underground traps for oil and gas.

 Climate

 Louisiana has a humid subtropical climate (Köppen climate classification Cfa), with long, hot, humid summers and short, mild winters.
 The subtropical characteristics of the state are due to its low latitude, low lying topography, and the influence of the Gulf of Mexico, which at its farthest point is no more than 200 mi away.

-Rain is frequent throughout the year, although from April to September is slightly wetter than the rest of the year, which is the state's wet season.
+Rain is frequent throughout the year.
+April to September is slightly wetter than the rest of the year, which is the state's wet season.
 There is a dip in precipitation in October.
 In summer, thunderstorms build during the heat of the day and bring intense but brief, tropical downpours.
 In winter, rainfall is more frontal and less intense.